Greek Spinach Risotto (Spanakorizo)🌿🇬🇷

 - Add feta to taste

 - Wash the spinach thoroughly, discarding the thick hard stems.
 I personally fill a very large bowl with water, dunking the spinach in it and swirl it around.
 This has to be done a few times, with a fresh bowl of water each time, until the water in the bowl is clean and does not have any dirt or grit at the bottom.
 Remember to take the spinach out of the water filled bowl each time.
 Do not discard the water first as this will contaminate the spinach again.
 You may need to do these 3-4 times.
-Also be sure to wash you spring onions and leeks thoroughly.
+Also be sure to wash you spring onions thoroughly.
 A lot of grit can hide in between the leaves.
 No one likes to eat grit.

 - Roughly tear up your spinach leaves and chop your onions.